Loading

 In 2018, Monash University lecturer Michelle Smith considered Ford to be "Australia's most prominent contemporary feminist".

-Ford resigned from her role as a columnist with The Sydney Morning Herald and The Age in January 2019, alleging that in September 2018 she had been disciplined over a tweet calling then prime minister Scott Morrison "a fucking disgrace" following negative comments of his concerning transgender education of teachers, and that she had been told it was the paper's new policy to refrain from "disrespect[ing] the office of the PM".
+In January 2019, Ford resigned from her role as a columnist with The Sydney Morning Herald and The Age, alleging that in September 2018 she had been disciplined over a tweet calling then prime minister Scott Morrison "a fucking disgrace" for his negative comments concerning teacher training on identifying and supporting potentially transgender students, and that she had been told it was the paper's new policy to refrain from "disrespect[ing] the office of the PM".
 Fairfax Media responded that their social media policy, which covered contributors, prohibited the use of "abusive language".

 In February 2020, Ford began a podcast called Big Sister Hotline in which she talks about current feminist issues and questions with guests such as Florence Given and Yasmin Abdel-Magied.